redis/redis-om-python/README.md

 So, what won't work without these modules?

 1. Without RedisJSON, you won't be able to nest models inside each other, like we did with the example model of a `Customer` model that has an `Address` embedded inside it.
 2. Without RediSearch, you won't be able to use our expressive queries to find models.
-You can still use primary keys.
+As noted, you can still use primary keys.

 ### So how do you get RediSearch and RedisJSON?